 Question: How long do you think it will take to write this entry for this competition?

 Answer: We think an excellent entry can be written in parts of one or two days.
 We do not anticipate that you will spend all your extra time during the ten days of the competition writing and working on your entry.

 Question: How important is proofreading, punctuation, spelling, and the like?

 Answer: Those things are less important than the story your entry will tell.
 But, we do hope you will proofread your entry.
 Professors Gin and Rabe will look primarily for an interesting, well-written entry.
 Their decisions will not be influenced by minor proofreading errors.
-We cannot guarantee, however, that the five outside judges —the ones who determine the order of the awards—will not take minor proofreading errors into account when making their decisions.
+We cannot guarantee, however, that the four outside judges —the ones who determine the order of the awards—will not take minor proofreading errors into account when making their decisions.

 Question: In the first days of the competition, I received a competition number.
 I later decided not to enter the competition.
 Should I tell anyone?

 Answer: Yes.
 Please send an email to law-GrandCompetition@email.arizona.edu to let us know that you will not be submitting an entry.
 That way, we won’t think we misplaced a submission.

 Question: What kind of writing style is preferred?

 Answer: We anticipate that we will read and enjoy a variety of writing styles among the entries submitted.
 We are looking for good writing—effective writing— interesting writing—and not for any particular style of writing.
 Your chosen audience and the topic of your entry will likely inform the style that you adopt.
 Your own personality may also come into play.